 |PropertyFilter players who can control this control point.
 Players who don't match this filter cannot affect the control point in any way.||Filters|

 The capture rule defines the logic used to decide which team is in control of the point.
-Values for

 capture-rule can be one of the following: